Current projects

 Project description

 Each year, the community of Gespeg organizes a summer camp for its young people.
-The MWIFMA contributes to this by participating in some of their outdoor and indoor activities, such as sea kayaking, visiting Forillon Park, whale watching, and more.
+The AGHAMM contributes to this by participating in some of their outdoor and indoor activities, such as sea kayaking, visiting Forillon Park, whale watching, and more.